SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/04-Type-Conversion.md

 System.out.println(myDouble);
 ```

 Here the lower data type \(having smaller size\) is converted into the higher data type \(having larger size\).
-Hence there is no loss in data.
+There is no loss in data.
 This is why this type of conversion happens automatically.

-- Narrowing Casting \(manually\) - converting a larger type to a smaller size type.
+- Narrowing conversion \(manual\) - converting a larger type to a smaller size type

 ```java live
 double myDouble = 9.78;